andrasq/qbean/Readme.md

 connect to the beanstalk server via the stream.
 Stream must be an open network connection.
 Options are accepted, but not yet used.

+Options:

+- `errorStrings` - on error return error messages, not error objects, for compatibility with other beanstalk drivers.
+The default is to return objects.

 ### Beanstalk Command List